-In this study we applied a comprehensive data set of airborne water vapour lidar profiles to investigate the representation of specific humidity in the ERA5 reanalysis across the extratropical UTLS.
+In this study we applied a comprehensive data set of airborne water vapor lidar profiles to investigate the representation of specific humidity in the ERA5 reanalysis across the extratropical UTLS.
 The main conclusions of this work are summarized below following the three research questions that were raised in the introduction:

-1. Can the multi-campaign DIAL data set robustly quantify the LS moisture bias in ERA5?
+1. Does the multi-campaign DIAL data set add more information for a robust quantification of the LS moisture bias?

-The presented DIAL data set with its a large number of high-accuracy and high-resolution humidity profiles measured over the North Atlantic and Europe during six research campaigns between 2013-2021 provides a valuable extension to the available observational data sets that were used to determine the lower-stratospheric moist bias.
-Beside the broad range of observed humidity values (10-3 to 101 g kg-1), especially the high data availability in the ±5 km around the tropopause makes the data suitable for the characterization of water vapour in the entire midlatitude UTLS.
-The flights that were performed in different times of the year indicate seasonal differences in the observed humidity distributions.
-As the flights also cover diverse synoptic situations we consider the data set to be representative for the midlatitudes.
-The data set holds the advantage of not being assimilated by NWP and thus allows humidity errors in the ERA5 reanalysis to be evaluated independently.
+In conclusion, the presented DIAL data set with its a large number of high-accuracy and high-resolution humidity profiles measured over the North Atlantic and Europe during six research campaigns between 2013-2021 provides a valuable extension to the available observational data sets that were used to determine the lower-stratospheric bias.
+Beside the broad range of observed humidity values (10-3 to 10 g kg-1), especially the high data availability in the ±5 km around the tropopause makes the data suitable for the characterization of water vapor in the entire mid-latitude UTLS.
+The flights that were performed in different times of the year can reproduce seasonal differences in the observed humidity distributions.
+As the flights also cover diverse synoptic situations we consider the data to be representative for the midlatitudes.
+The data holds the advantage of not being assimilated by NWP and thus allows humidity errors in the ERA5 reanalysis to be evaluated independently.

-2. What is the vertical structure of the LS moist bias in ERA5, particularly at high altitudes?
+2. What is of the vertical structure of the LS moist bias in ERA5, particularly at high altitudes?

-Our analysis demonstrates that a systematic lower-stratospheric moist bias is also present in ECMWF's most recent global reanalysis ERA5.
-We find that the vertical structure of the bias, that is analysed in tropopause-relative coordinates, is characterized by a weak positive bias in the upper troposphere (15-20 %), a strong overestimation of humidity that reaches a maximum (55 %) at 1.3 km above the thermal tropopause.
-Above this maximum, we detect a steady vertical decrease of the moist bias towards a constant small value (15 %) beyond 4 km above the tropopause.
+Our analysis demonstrates that a systematic lower-stratospheric moist bias is also contained in ECMWF's most recent global reanalysis ERA5.
+We find that the vertical structure of the bias, that is analysed in tropopause relative coordinates, is characterized by a weak positive bias in the upper troposphere (15-20 %) and a strong overestimation of humidity that reaches

+- 505 a maximum (55 %) at 1.3 km above the thermal tropopause.
+Above this maximum we detect a steady vertical decrease of the bias towards a constant small value (15 %) beyond 4 km above the tropopause.
 The moist bias occurs in coherent and extended regions along the individual lidar cross-sections.
 The above described unique measurement characteristics of the DIAL data set together with the persistence of the bias structure in different flights and campaigns allow the vertical decline at the highest altitudes to be robustly confirmed.
-A high similarity for two campaigns conducted in the same region over the North Atlantic in successive years illustrates the persistence of the vertical structure.
-We find a seasonality of the moist bias with a maximum in summer and a minimum in winter.
-Lower tropopause altitudes, which are typically related to troughs, exhibit a deeper layer of increased moist bias while the moist bias over ridges is confined to a shallow layer.
+A high similarity for two campaigns conducted in the same region over the North Atlantic - 510 in successive years illustrates the persistence of the vertical bias structure.
+We find a seasonality of the bias with a maximum in summer and a minimum in winter.
+Lower tropopause altitudes which are typically related to troughs exhibit a deeper layer of increased bias while the bias over ridges is confined to a shallow layer.